Chitosan

 Chitosan /ˈkaɪtəsæn/ is a linear polysaccharide composed of randomly distributed β-(1→4)-linked D-glucosamine (deacetylated unit) and N-acetyl-D-glucosamine (acetylated unit).
 It is made by treating the chitin shells of shrimp and other crustaceans with an alkaline substance, such as sodium hydroxide.

 Chitosan has a number of commercial and possible biomedical uses.
 It can be used in agriculture as a seed treatment and biopesticide, helping plants to fight off fungal infections.
 In winemaking, it can be used as a fining agent, also helping to prevent spoilage.
 In industry, it can be used in a self-healing polyurethane paint coating.
-In medicine, it is useful in bandages to reduce bleeding and as an antibacterial agent; it can also be used to help deliver drugs through the skin.
+In medicine, it is useful in bandages (in the form of chitosan hydrocolloid dressing) to reduce bleeding and as an antibacterial agent; it can also be used to help deliver drugs through the skin.

 History

-In 1799, British chemist Charles Hatchett experimented with decalcifying the shells of various crustaceans, finding that a soft, yellow and cartilage-like substance was left behind that we now know to be chitin.
+In 1799, British chemist Charles Hatchett experimented with decalcifying the shells of various crustaceans, finding that a soft, yellow and cartilage-like substance was left behind that is now known to be chitin.
 In 1859, French physiologist Charles Marie Benjamin Rouget found that boiling chitin in potassium hydroxide solution could deacetylate it to produce a substance that was soluble in dilute organic acids, that he called chitine modifiée.
 In 1894, German chemist Felix Hoppe-Seyler named the substance chitosan.
 From 1894 to 1930 there was a period of debate and confusion over the exact composition of chitin and particularly whether animal and fungal forms were the same chemicals.
 In 1930 the first chitosan films and fibres were patented but competition from petroleum-derived polymers limited their uptake.
 It was not until the 1970s that there was renewed interest in the compound, spurred partly by laws that prevented the dumping of untreated shellfish waste.

 Manufacture

 Commercial chitosan is derived from the shells of shrimp and other sea crustaceans, including Pandalus borealis, pictured here.

 Chitosan is produced commercially by deacetylation of chitin, which is the structural element in the exoskeleton of crustaceans (such as crabs and shrimp) and cell walls of fungi.
 A common method for obtaining chitosan is the deacetylation of chitin using sodium hydroxide in excess as a reagent and water as a solvent.
 The reaction follows first-order kinetics though it occurs in two steps; the activation energy barrier for the first stage is estimated at 48.8 kJ·mol^{−1} at 25–120 C and is higher than the barrier to the second stage.

-The degree of deacetylation (%) can be determined by NMR spectroscopy and the degree of deacetylation in commercially available chitosan ranges from 60 to 100%.
+The degree of deacetylation (DD%) can be determined by NMR spectroscopy and the degree of deacetylation in commercially available chitosan ranges from 60 to 100%.
 On average, the molecular weight of commercially produced chitosan is 3800–20,000 daltons.

 Nanofibrils have been made using chitin and chitosan.